Simulation-based cosmological inference from optically-selected galaxy clusters with $\texttt{Capish}$: Introduction

-In this paper, we present \capish\footnote{\url{https://github.com/calumhrmurray/capish}} (Cluster abundance posterior inference from simulated halos), a Python code dedicated to performing the cosmological analysis of optically-selected cluster catalogues in the era of the Vera C. Rubin LSST and the \textit{Euclid} mission, using simulations.
-In \secreff{sec:capish}, we present the different functionalities of the \capish code.
-Its diagram is shown in \figreff{fig:capish_scheme}.
-We evaluate in \secreff{sec:capish_validation} the internal calibration of \capish simulations and self-applied cosmological analyses, as well as by using the \textit{Euclid} Flagship dark matter halo catalogue.
-We conclude in \secreff{sec:conclusions}.
+In this paper, we present \capish\footnote{\url{https://github.com/calumhrmurray/capish}} (Cluster abundance posterior inference from simulated halos), a Python code dedicated to performing the cosmological analysis of optically selected cluster catalogs in the era of the Vera C. Rubin LSST and the \textit{Euclid} mission, using simulations.
+In Sect. \ref{sec:capish} we present the different functionalities of the \capish code.
+Its diagram is shown in Fig. \ref{fig:capish_scheme}.
+We evaluate in Sect. \ref{sec:capish_validation} the internal calibration of \capish simulations and self-applied cosmological analyzes, as well as by using the \textit{Euclid} Flagship dark matter halo catalog.
+We conclude in Sect. \ref{sec:conclusions}.